SMILEY4/strategy-game/backend/README.md

 - `application` contains the implementations
 - `application.core` contains the implementations of the core functionality of this module, i.e. of the interfaces in `ports.provided`
 - `application.infrastructure`, `application.remoteclient`, ... (examples) contains implementations or adapters of functionality used by the core of this module, i.e. of the interfaces in `ports.required`
+- `setup.kt` source code file that configures the module, (e.g. register services for dependency injection)

+All classes except those in `ports.provided` (and shared classes in `ports`) should be marked as "internal" and should not be accessible by other modules.